TEXT-S&P summary: Rexam PLC

 -- Continued positive discretionary cash flow (DCF) generation, as we

-Brazil, India, and Austria, although we note some flexibility in these plans.
+Austria, although we note some flexibility in these plans.
+Other uses of

 The group's credit facilities include financial covenants, with which it is